SAP-samples/cloud-extension-html5-sample/mission/freetier/README.md

      ![Check account](./images/checkMembers.png)

 2. Let us now assign relevant role collections to your user.
 Select **Security** - Open the Security section and select **Users**.
 Again you should see all the users who have access to this sub-account.
-Click on your user and select **Assign role Collection** to assign relevant roles to access SAP Business Application Studio and SAP Launchpad service.
+Click on your user and select **Assign role Collection** to assign relevant roles to access SAP Business Application Studio and SAP Build Work Zone, standard edition service.
 Also you need roles for accessing **Continous Integration and Delivery service**.

      ![Checkrole](./images/assignRole01.png)

-3. Kindly check and assign relevant roles to access  **Business Application Studio**, **Launchpad** and optiinally **Continous Integration & Delivery service** and also assign roles to manage Cloud Connector, Destinations, Subaccount Administrator.
+3. Kindly check and assign relevant roles to access  **Business Application Studio**, **Build Work Zone, standard edition** and optiinally **Continous Integration & Delivery service** and also assign roles to manage Cloud Connector, Destinations, Subaccount Administrator.
 Repeat the steps to assign more team members relevant role collections.

      ![assign Role 02](./images/assignRole02.png)